 - (a) General.
-The preservation of the county's County's best agricultural land in a manner that directs and accommodates growth and development is a high priority to the residents of the county County.
-To this end the county County establishes the following goals: - (1) To protect and conserve those soils in the county best suited to agricultural uses; - (2) To identify and harmonize policies of government at all levels which may conflict with the goal of protection of farmland; - (3) To reduce land use conflicts between agricultural and other land uses; and - (4) To promote agriculture as an integral part of the county's County's economy.
+The preservation of the County's best agricultural land in a manner that directs and accommodates growth and development is a high priority to the residents of the County.
+To this end the County establishes the following goals: - (1) To protect and conserve those soils in the County best suited to agricultural uses; - (2) To identify and harmonize policies of government at all levels which may conflict with the goal of protection of farmland; - (3) To reduce land use conflicts between agricultural and other land uses; and - (4) To promote agriculture as an integral part of the County's economy.

-These program guidelines contain policies and procedures for administering a conservation agreement program an Agricultural Conservation Easement Program.
+These program guidelines contain policies and procedures for administering an Agricultural Conservation Easement Program.

-- (b) Duties and responsibilities of the Advisory Board board.
-The Advisory Board board shall act on behalf of the county County in administering the conservation agreement program Agricultural Conservation Easement Program within the farmland preservation program.
-The planning department shall make recommendations to the Advisory Board board on the selection of properties for purchase, lease, and/or donation and on the development of purchase and lease priorities.
-The county Soil and Water Conservation District attorney shall execute draft and approve as to form any and all documents necessary to purchase, lease, and/or accept donations of conservation easements and perform any other such acts necessary for the implementation of this program.
-The Advisory Board board shall administer this program utilizing the financial resources provided by the board of commissioners Board of Commissioners. - (c) Definitions of conservation agreements.
-For purposes of this program, "conservation agreement" is defined as a right, whether or not stated in the form of a restriction, reservation, easement, covenant or condition, in any deed, will or other instrument executed by or on behalf of the owner of the land or improvement thereon or in any order of taking, appropriate to retaining land or water areas predominantly in their natural, scenic or open condition or in agricultural, horticultural, farming or forest use, to forbid or limit any or all of the following: - (1) Construction or placing of buildings, roads, signs, billboards or other advertising, utilities or other structures on or above the ground; - (2) Dumping or placing soil or other substance or material as landfill, or dumping or placing of trash, waste or unsightly or offensive materials; - (3) Removal or destruction of trees, shrubs or other vegetation; - (4) Excavation, dredging or removal of loam, peat, gravel, soil, rock, or other mineral substance in such manner as to affect the surface;
+(b) Duties and responsibilities of the Advisory Board.
+The Advisory Board shall act on behalf of the County in administering the Agricultural Conservation Easement Program within the farmland preservation program.
+The planning department shall make recommendations to the Advisory Board on the selection of properties for purchase, lease, and/or donation and on the development of purchase and lease priorities.
+The Soil and Water Conservation District attorney shall draft and approve as to form any and all documents necessary to purchase, lease, and/or accept donations of conservation easements and perform any other such acts necessary for the implementation of this program.
+The Advisory Board shall administer this program utilizing the financial resources provided by the Board of Commissioners.